Cake Flour: What is it? It’s a clear path to lovely soft cakes, and I’m going to show you how to make it.

 Hi Bold Bakers!

-- 2 tablespoons of corn flour (corn starch)
+- 2 tablespoons corn flour (cornstarch) (corn starch)

 - Remove 2 tablespoons from one level cup of all-purpose flour, then add 2 tablespoons of corn flour back in.